Simple lift of non-simple closed curves: Surfaces with non-empty boundary

 We choose orientations for $a$ and $b$ so that $S_{1,1}$ becomes a directed ribbon graph with one vertex and $2$ directed edges.
 The number of boundary components, $\tilde{k}$ of $n$-sheeted covering $S_{1,1}^{[n]}$ satisfy the inequality (see \cite[Section 1]{massey1974finite}):

 Also for any integer $q$ satisfying this condition, we construct a specific $n$-sheeted covering $p: ({S_{1,1}^{[n]})_q} \to S_{1,1}$ described in \cite[Section 2]{massey1974finite} which we recall briefly.
-We draw $({S_{1,1}^{[n]})_q}$ as a directed ribbon graph with $n$ vertices and $2n$ directed edges, $n$ with $a$ labels and $n$ with $b$ labels and these coverings will satisfy the following conditions: \begin{itemize} \item The inverse image $p^{-1}(b)$ is connected. \item The inverse image $p^{-1}(a)$ has $q+\frac{1}{2}(n-q)$ components; $q$ of them are mapped homeomorphically onto $a$ by $p$ and each of the remaining $\frac{1}{2}(n-q)$ components consists of a $2$-sheeted covering of $a$.
-Also the intersection with $p^{-1}(b)$ of such a $2$-sheeted covering consists of two successive vertices of the circle $p^{-1}(b)$. \end{itemize} Let, $\eta^k$ be the closed curve on $S_{1,1}$ given by the homotopy class of $abab^k$ where $k\in \mathbb{N}_{\geq 3}$.
-Then we state the following lemma which ensures that each $\eta^k$ is non-simple.
+We draw $({S_{1,1}^{[n]})_q}$ as a directed ribbon graph with $n$ vertices and $2n$ directed edges, $n$ with $a$ labels and $n$ with $b$ labels and these coverings satisfy the following conditions: \begin{itemize} \item The inverse image $p^{-1}(b)$ is connected. \item The inverse image $p^{-1}(a)$ has $q+\frac{1}{2}(n-q)$ components; $q$ of them are mapped homeomorphically onto $a$ by $p$ and each of the remaining $\frac{1}{2}(n-q)$ components consists of a $2$-sheeted covering of $a$.
+Also the intersection with $p^{-1}(b)$ of such a $2$-sheeted covering consists of two successive vertices of the circle $p^{-1}(b)$. \end{itemize} Let, $\eta^k$ be the closed curve on $S_{1,1}$ given by the homotopy class $a^2b^{k}$ where $k\in \mathbb{N}_{\geq 2}$.
+We observe that $i(a^2b^k,a^2b^k)=k-1$ (see, \cite{Chas2010}, \cite{chemotti2004intersection}) for all $k\in \mathbb{N}$ and therefore $\{\eta^k\}$ is a collection of non-simple closed curves on $S_{1,1}$ for all $k\geq 2$ (e.g. Figure \ref{Representative of eta_2 eta_1}).
+Since $q\geq 1$, for any $q$ satisfying the condition, $p^{-1}(a)$ has at least one component mapped homeomorphically onto $a$ by the construction of the covering space.
+Therefore, a lift of $\eta^n$ is given by two labeled $a$ edges followed by $n$ consecutive labeled $b$ edges (see Figure \ref{3 sheeted Covering space of S 1 1}).
+Consequently, this collection of non-simple closed curves lifts simply on $n$-sheeted covering $S_{1,1}^{[n]}$.